-- (i) (a) (A) The Company is maintaining proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company is maintaining proper records showing full particulars, including quantitative details and situation of Intangible Assets. - (b) A substantial portion of the Property, Plant and Equipment have been physically verified by the management during the year and to the best of our knowledge and information given to us, no material discrepancies were identified on such verification. - (c) as there is not immovable property, therefore the clause is (i)(c) is not applicable to the company. - (d) The Company has not revalued its properties, plant and equipment; therefore, the Clause (i)(d) is not applicable. - (e) As informed, the Company, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder, therefore the Clause (i)(e) is not applicable. - (ii) As the company did not have inventory, clause (ii) of the order is not applicable. - (iii) As informed, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act. - (iv) In our opinion and according to the information and explanations given to us, the company has not given any loans, made investments, given guarantees, and security, hence Clause (iv) of the Order is not applicable. - (v) The Company has not accepted any deposits from the public.
-Therefore, reporting under clause (v) of CARO is not applicable to the Company - (vi) In our opinion clause (vi) of the order relating to cost accounting is not applicable. - (vii) (a) As per records produced before us and according to the information and explanations given to us the Company is generally regular in depositing undisputed statutory dues applicable to it like, Income-tax etc, and other material statutory dues applicable to it with the appropriate authorities, and there were no arrears of such dues at the end of the year which have remained outstanding for a period of more than six months from the date they became payable.
+- (i) (a) (A) The Company does not have any Property, Plant and Equipment; therefore, the Clause 3(i)(a) (A) is not applicable. - (B) The Company does not have any Intangible assets; therefore, the Clause 3(i)(a) (B) is not applicable. - (b) The Company does not have any Property, Plant and Equipment; therefore, the Clause 3(i)(b) is not applicable. - (c) The Company does not have any Property, Plant and Equipment; therefore, the Clause 3(i)(c) is not applicable. - (d) The Company does not have any Property, Plant and Equipment; therefore, the Clause 3(i)(d) is not applicable. - (e) As informed, the Company, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder, therefore the Clause 3(i)(e) is not applicable. - (ii) As the Company has no inventory, Clause 3(ii) of the Order is not applicable. - (iii) As informed, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act. - (iv) In our opinion and according to the information and explanations given to us, the company has not given any loans, made investments, given guarantees, and security, hence Clause 3(iv) of the Order is not applicable. - (v) The Company has not accepted any deposits from the public.
+Accordingly, the provisions of clause 3(v) of the Order are not applicable to the Company. - (vi) In our opinion Clause (vi) of Para 3 of the Order relating to cost accounting records is not applicable during the period under report. - (vii) (a) As per records produced before us and according to the information and explanations given to us the Company is generally regular in depositing undisputed statutory dues applicable to it like, Income-tax etc, and other material statutory dues applicable to it with the appropriate authorities, and there were no arrears of such dues at the end of the year which have remained outstanding for a period of more than six months from the date they became payable.